OpenVOGEL/Tucan/README.md

 ![](https://sites.google.com/site/gahvogel/_/rsrc/1459943467902/config/customLogo.gif?revision=14)

 ###Welcome!
-In this project we work together to bring out a basic computer program useful to solve aerodynamic problems, 100% free and for everyone.
+In this project we work together to bring out a basic computer program useful to solve aerodynamic and aeroelastic problems, 100% free and for everyone.
 If you have questions about the software, or if you want to share data and/or chat with other users, you can join the community (visit www.openvogel.com).

 ![](https://sites.google.com/site/gahvogel/_/rsrc/1455897404095/main/Air.png?height=171&width=320)![](https://sites.google.com/site/gahvogel/_/rsrc/1457720308039/main/WindTurbine12.png?height=161&width=200)